siddhant-vij/Load-Testing-Tool/README.md

 # Multithreading Load Testing Tool

 This project consists of two main components:
-1. A simple Java-based server that counts the frequency of words in the text file "war_and_peace.txt".
+1. A simple Java-based server that counts the frequency of words in the downloaded text files from Gutenberg project.
 2. A load testing tool that sends GET requests to this server to retrieve the frequency of words listed in "search_words.csv".

 The goal is to measure and compare the latency and throughput of the server under different loads by varying the number of threads in the load testing tool.